Stops and starts.

 Incorporating some reading practice into your daily routine is really important in order to maintain your comprehension skills.
 This is the siglo 21 (21st century) so you have a great number of resources available at your fingertips.

 For example, did you know that Amazon offers a fair selection of free Spanish e-books?
-Just head over to Amazon’s website in order to find a list of free or really cheap Spanish e-books that you can read on your Kindle, your computer or pretty much anything that has a screen.
+Yep!
+Amazon’s website has many free or really cheap Spanish e-books that you can read on your Kindle, your computer or pretty much anything that has a screen.

 You may also want to invest in a Spanish reader or two.
 These are small books written to suit the needs of Spanish learners and are usally much more approachable than classic Spanish litterature.
 Highly recommended!